-Because he knows the destiny of his progeny, Lehi compares his family to an olive tree whose branches have been broken off (1 Ne.
-10:12-14; 15:12-13), a comparison tied to the prophet Zenos's allegory of the olive tree, also found in the brass plates.38 In this allegory, the house of Israel is likened to an olive tree whose branches are removed and grafted elsewhere but eventually restored to the main trunk of the tree.
+Because he knows the destiny of his progeny, Lehi compares his family to an olive tree whose branches have been broken off (see 1 Nephi 10:12-14; 15:12-13), a comparison tied to the prophet Zenos's allegory of the olive tree, also found in the brass plates.
+In this allegory, the house of Israel is likened to an olive tree whose branches are removed and grafted elsewhere but eventually restored to the main trunk of the tree.
 Such a prophetic image had a deep influence on Lehi, for Nephi relates that his father spoke "concerning the house of Israel, that they should be compared like unto an olive-tree, whose branches should be broken off and . . . scattered upon all the face of the earth.

-Wherefore, he said it must needs be that we should be led . . . into the land of promise, unto the fulfilling of the word of the Lord, that we should be scattered upon all the face of the earth" (10:12-13).
-That these words were prophetic is evident in Nephi's summarizing remark a few lines later: "After this manner of language did my father prophesy" $(10:15).^{39}$
+"Wherefore, he said it must needs be that we should be led . . . into the land of promise, unto the fulfilling of the word of the Lord, that we should be scattered upon all the face of the earth" (1 Nephi 10:12-13).
+That these words were prophetic is evident in Nephi's summarizing remark a few lines later: "After this manner of language did my father prophesy" (1 Nephi 10:15).39

 The coming Messiah also enlivens Lehi's prophecies.
-Almost predictably, in his last blessings to his family, Lehi turns to the Messiah, illuminating his mission as redeemer from the Fall, as guarantor of human freedom, and as mediator of eternal life (2 Ne.
-2:26-28).
-An earlier prophecy about the Messiah played a role in Lehi's preaching in Jerusalem (1 Ne.
-1:19), the inspiration coming from his vision of a book (1:8-14).
-In that vision, Lehi at first seemed not to recognize the "One descending out of the midst of heaven" whose brightness "was above that of the sun at noonday" (1:9), even though Lehi had been rather certain that he saw God "sitting upon his throne" earlier in the vision (1:8).
-But this second figure who descended, followed by "twelve others," apparently remained unknown to Lehi until he began to read in the book brought to him: "The things which [Lehi] read in the book, manifested plainly of the coming of a Messiah" (1:10, 19).
-At the same time, Lehi learned of the threatening destruction of Jerusalem because of the inhabitants' wickedness (1:13).40 This mournful outlook, along with the prediction of the Messiah's coming, formed the core of his prophesying to the people in the city (1:19).
+Almost predictably, in his last blessings to his family, Lehi turns to the Messiah, illuminating His mission as Redeemer from the Fall, as Guarantor of human freedom, and as Mediator of eternal life (see 2 Nephi 2:26-28).
+An earlier prophecy about the Messiah played a role in Lehi's preaching in Jerusalem (see 1 Nephi 1:19), the inspiration coming from his vision of a book (see 1 Nephi 1:8-14).
+In that vision, Lehi at first seemed not to recognize the "One descending out of the midst of heaven" whose brightness "was above that of the sun at noon-day" (1 Nephi 1:9), even though Lehi had been rather certain that he saw God "sitting upon his throne" earlier in the vision (1 Nephi 1:8).
+But this second figure who descended, followed by "twelve others," apparently remained unknown to Lehi until he began to read in the book brought to him: "The things which [Lehi] read in the book, manifested plainly of the coming of a Messiah" (1 Nephi 1:10, 19).
+At the same time, Lehi learned of the threatening destruction of Jerusalem because of the inhabitants' wickedness (see 1 Nephi 1:13).40 This mournful outlook, along with the prediction of the Messiah's coming, formed the core of his prophesying to the people in the city (see 1 Nephi 1:19).

-Lehi also accentuates the Messiah when he recounts his vision of the tree of life (10:4-11), much of his prophecy evidently growing out of this later vision.
+Lehi also accentuates the Messiah when he recounts his vision of the tree of life (see 1 Nephi 10:4-11), much of his prophecy evidently growing out of this later vision.
 This vision of the tree, and of the Messiah and his forerunner, appears to considerably expand Lehi's knowledge of the Messiah's ministry in Palestine.
-In the earlier vision (1:8-13), Lehi had learned of his coming for "the redemption of the world" (1:19).
-But whether this prior occasion had taught Lehi more remains uncertain, since Nephi offers only a sketchy summary (1:14, 19).
-In contrast, Lehi relates many more specific details about the Redeemer in the later prophecy (10:4-11) than we find in chapter 1.
+In the earlier vision (see 1 Nephi 1:8-13), Lehi had learned of His coming for "the redemption of the world" (1 Nephi 1:19).
+But whether this prior occasion had taught Lehi more remains uncertain since Nephi offers only a sketchy summary (see 1 Nephi 1:14, 19).
+In contrast, Lehi relates many more specific details about the Redeemer in the later prophecy (see 1 Nephi 10:4-11) than we find in chapter 1.